Brlaney/Brlaney/README.md

 ## What lead me to learn how to program?

 It's January 2020, all is normal in the world (mostly), I had an engineering internship lined up for the summer which had also offered me a job for when I graduate in December.
-As COVID-19 became a reality for the entire world and the year progressed, I think it's fair to say that we all had a rough go at it in 2020.
-Understandably, I lost my internship and job opportunity as the summer approached.
-I quickly turned my dissapointment into a drive to improve a second skillset.
+As COVID-19 became a reality for the entire world and the year progressed, I understandably lost that offer.
+I quickly turned my dissapointment into a drive to improve in and learn a second skillset.
 </br>
 </br>
 I had just finished an engineering course that allowed us to use MatLab to impliment something called the *matrix displacement method*.
 During this course a light switch went off in my head and I started to see the endless value in **loops** to iterate over repetative calculations.
 I quickly realized the power of programming when I was able to instantly solve a problem that would otherwise take an hour.